Virginia Tech®home

 • Please note that all communications listed below will be sent to your Virginia Tech email, so make sure you check your email regularly.

-• On Dec.
-5, transfer students will receive an invitation to schedule an advising session.
-Transfer students will also receive an invitation to the Advising Center’s Orientation Canvas site.
+• On June 4, first-year and transfer students will receive an invitation to the Advising Center’s Orientation Canvas site.
 This site will contain important information about the advising process in CNRE and what to expect at your advising session.
+You'll also find a scheduling worksheet that must be completed prior to meeting with an advisor.

 • When you attend your virtual advising session, an advisor will discuss course recommendations with you and answer any questions you may have about registration and degree requirements.